-This article will help you find strategies to help you save energy during the cool fall and cold winter months.
-Some of the tips below are free and can be used on a daily basis to increase your savings; others are simple and inexpensive actions you can take to ensure maximum savings through the winter.
+The following tips will save money and energy while staying comfortable during the cool fall and cold winter months.
+Many of these tips can be used on a daily basis to increase your savings; others are simple and inexpensive actions you can take to ensure maximum savings through the winter.

-If you haven't already, conduct an energy assessment to find out where you can save the most, and consider making a larger investment for long-term energy savings.
+If you haven't already, conduct an energy assessment to determine where to save the most, and consider making a larger investment for long-term energy savings.

 Also check out no-cost and low-cost tips to save energy during the spring and summer.

 - Open curtains on the south-facing windows during the day to allow sunlight to naturally heat the home, and close them at night to reduce the chill from cold windows.

 - Be certain to plant deciduous trees on the south facing side of the home, especially in proximity to windows.
 They will let the light and warmth in the windows during the winter and will shade the windows in the summer.

 Cover Drafty Windows